tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

     DriverBuilder.main()  # otherwise we're in __main__ context
 ```

-As you can see, we call oursevles via import rather than just directly calling main.
+As you can see, we call ourselves via import rather than just directly calling main.
 This is a quirk/design flaw that might be revisited in the future, but in the meantime, this is a workaround.

-Now that we have a way to invoke this and execute our go, we can call if from the commandline.
+Now that we have a way to invoke this and execute our go, we can call if from the command-line.

 If we were to run this right now, we would see this as output (assuming you created an empty settings class).